Eagle Ford drilling rig

 Resilient portfolio

-Oil and natural gas are projected to remain essential parts of the energy supply mix in coming decades across a broad range of transition scenarios.
+Oil and natural gas are projected to remain essential parts of the energy supply mix in coming decades across a broad range of future demand scenarios.
 We intend to maintain our key market role through remaining competitive and resilient to transition-related risks in any scenario by providing low-cost, low-GHG intensity production by asset type with continuously improving sustainability performance.

 Portfolio diversification